johannesbuehl/johncg/README.md

 - move template-jump()-function into update() to prevent error messages in casparcg-log
 - casparcg: if no connection on startup possible: try periodically to reconnect
 - song-file: chords itself as chords and transpose them
+- make client-messages and log-message the same text